wcj365/python-stats-dataviz/assignments/individual_project/Part_A.md

     - Where do you get the data and charts to help answer your questions (give references/credits)?
     - What process/step you use to analyze the situation/issue?
 - Include the downloaded charts in your report and provide interpretations/explanations/analysis
-- You compare different countries and show similarities/differences and their implcations
+- **Requirement A** - You compare different countries and show similarities/differences and describe your analysis
     - Use Bar/pie charts
     - Pick one year
-- You also look at the historic trend to spot any changes
+- **Requirement B** - You also look at the historic trend to spot any changes
     - Use Line charts
     - Use all years
-- You will also explore relations between different indicators
+- **Requirement C** - You will explore relations between two indicators
     - For example, wealth may impact health, women's education levels may impact their employment.
     - Use scatter plots (scatter and/or bubble chart)
     - You **MUST** use data from all countries (not just data from the countries you choose).
 Becasue we need large sample size to infer on association/relation.